remotelyqueued/odin-calculator/README.md

 I started out trying to use arrays but ran into issues having to parse things in multiple places so I restarted the project a few times

 went a bit out of scope but I think created something I am somewhat proud of

+todo:
+- look for unused code (reduce logic)
+- rename variables
+- keydown
+- integrate operate into code a bit better
+- play sounds on click
+- handle floating point math better
+- remove history display